Two dying memoirists wrote bestsellers about their final days. Then their spouses fell in love.

 [Before I go: A mother’s hopeful words about life in its waning moments]

 The emails grew in volume and intensity.
-“We learned that when a gmail thread reaches 100, it rolls you into another thread,” he said.
+“We learned that when a Gmail thread reaches 100, it rolls you into another thread,” he said.
 There were spools and spools of threads, “a Google-plex” of messages, he joked.

 Their feelings for one another grew and took on new shape.
 “We talked a lot about the minefield of managing to fall in love and actively grieve at the same time,” she said.

 There were also lighter, more flirtatious exchanges.
-They gossiped about the private Facebook group, Hot Young Widows Club, and shared poetry.
+They gossiped about the private Facebook group Hot Young Widows Club and shared poetry.
 He sent her Philip Larkin’s “When First We Faced, and Touching Showed”:

 Behind the moonlight and the frost,